Techniques to protect against viruses and malware

 Choose a good antivirus

 Invest in a reputable antivirus software that regularly offers updates.
 Companies like Norton, McAfee, or Malwarebytes provide robust solutions.
-These programs should be installed on all your devices, including computers, tablets, and smartphones.
+This software should be installed on all your devices, including computers, tablets, and smartphones.

 Update regularly

 Updates allow software to better detect new threats.
-Make sure your antivirus is always up to date, as well as your operating system and applications on your devices.
+Ensure that your antivirus is always up to date, just like the operating system and applications on your devices.

 Properly Configure Your Firewall

 The firewall acts as a barrier between your network and external threats.
-It is essential to configure your firewall correctly for maximum protection.
+It is essential to configure your firewall properly to ensure maximum protection.
 Here are some tips:

-Ensure that the firewall is enabled by default in your operating system.
-Most systems, like Windows and macOS, have one built-in, but it may be necessary to configure it to be more restrictive.
+Make sure the firewall is enabled by default on your operating system.
+Most systems, like Windows and macOS, have one built-in, but it may need to be configured to be more restrictive.

 Customize your firewall settings to block unsolicited connections.
 Each device may have different settings, so be sure to read them carefully.